opengeospatial/ogcapi-environmental-data-retrieval/README.md

 An OGC API-EDR conformance test suite is being developed so that implementations can be formally certified as conforming to the standard, if so desired.

-The [Executable Test Suite (ETS) of OGC API - EDR](http://cite.opengeospatial.org/te2/) is at Beta version, second revision.
+The [Executable Test Suite (ETS) of OGC API - EDR](https://cite.ogc.org/teamengine/) is available on the OGC Validator.

-Implementers should first focus on passing the Core conformance class, as the minimum needed to apply for certification.
-The first three implementations to pass the compliance testing and certification procedure, while the test is in Beta, will have the annual certification fee waived for the first year.
+Implementations that pass the conformance tests can be submitted for Compliance certification, by following the steps to [Get Certified](https://www.ogc.org/compliance/getCertified).

+Implementations that are Certified OGC Compliant are listed on the [OGC Product Database](https://www.ogc.org/resource/products/compliant?display_opt=1&specid=1247).

 If you encounter any bugs, please [log the issues](https://github.com/opengeospatial/ets-ogcapi-edr10/issues).

 There are three approaches to testing:

-* Option 1: Run the ETS on the [Beta OGC Validator](http://cite.opengeospatial.org/te2/).
+* Option 1: Run the ETS on the [OGC Validator](https://cite.ogc.org/teamengine/).

 * Option 2: Run the ETS through `docker` by executing this command: `docker run -p 8081:8080 ogccite/ets-ogcapi-edr10`